khaledmosharaf/memory-match/README.md

-Plese visit to open the app: https://glowing-marzipan-7607c0.netlify.app/
+# Please visit to open the app: https://glowing-marzipan-7607c0.netlify.app/

 # A simple picture matching game created using React